What is this research stream?

 The Irish eco-system for entrepreneurship is broadly favourable at a national level (OECD, 2019).
 However, this does not hold when we look at entrepreneurship from a regional or gender perspective.
 Levels of entrepreneurship in the Border, Midlands and West region and in the cross border North West City region are below national and European averages.

-This research stream investigates the experiences, strategies and outcomes for female entrepreneurs in the North West Atlantic Innovation Corridor region.
+This research stream investigates the experiences, strategies and outcomes for women entrepreneurs in the North West Atlantic Innovation Corridor region.
 It considers:

-• COVID-19: how the experience of the pandemic and the forced move to remote working impacted female entrepreneurship.
+• COVID-19: how the experience of the pandemic and the forced move to remote working impacted women entrepreneurship.

-• Legitimation: the tacit process of establishing credibility with key stakeholders such as funders and customers, as a potential point of difference and obstacle to female entrepreneurial initiation and success.
+• Legitimation: the tacit process of establishing credibility with key stakeholders such as funders and customers, as a potential point of difference and obstacle to women entrepreneurial initiation and success.

 • Capacity Building: the development of key capabilities for high-growth ventures, such as ambidexterity, collaboration and internationalisation.

-• Funding: less than 10% of VC funding goes to female founders.
+• Funding: less than 10% of VC funding goes to women founders.

-• BREXIT: the impact of BREXIT on female entrepreneurship in the cross-border region.
+• BREXIT: the impact of BREXIT on women entrepreneurship in the cross-border region.

 ...Read More About This...